top of page

 8. Bake for 55-60 minutes or until a cake tester comes out clean.

-9. Take 2 Tbsp of golden syrup and brush on the top of the hot cake and then leave to cool.
+9. Take 2 tablespoons of golden syrup and brush on the top of the hot cake and then leave to cool.

 Sarah’s extra slice…….